 An old fashioned apple crisp recipe is easier to make than apple pies — there are no pesky pie crusts to trip you up.
 You just make the apple filling, mix together a simple crumble topping and bake.
 It's as simple as that!

-To really boost the overall flavor, I highly recommend using boiled apple cider in the filling; it has an extra zap of apple flavor.
+Boiled apple cider: To really boost the overall flavor, I highly recommend using boiled apple cider in the filling; it has an extra zap of apple flavor.
 You can buy boiled apple cider, but it’s really easy to make it yourself - all you need is fresh unfiltered apple cider and some time.

-Can you leave out the oats?
-Yes, but the apple crumble topping may not have the same body as with them in.
-I also like to include pecans or walnuts in the topping because they add texture and crunch to the soft, buttery oats and the crunchy nuts.
-Using nuts is optional, but are such a good addition!
+Streusel topping: There are many variations to streusel toppings, the most basic being a crumbly sweetened flour and butter mixture flavored with spices or extracts.
+I like to include pecans or walnuts in the apple crumble topping because they add texture and crunch to the soft, buttery oats and the crunchy nuts.
+Using nuts is optional, but are such a good addition.

 How to make an easy apple crisp